l-dfa/django-rstblog/docs/source/author_manual/author_manual.rst

 ^^^^^^^^^^^^^^^

 This is about considering published, or not, the article.
-Usually ``rstblog`` regards an article as published by default, unless the article author sets this filed to ``no`` [5]_.
+Usually ``django-rstblog`` regards an article as published by default, unless the article author sets this filed to ``no`` [5]_.
 An **unpublished** article:

 * doesn't compare in indexes;